 The overwhelming testimony of Mumsnetters is that removable, washable zip-on covers are a must.
 Not only do they allow you to change bedding quickly when accidents occur, but they also prolong the life of your mattress.

-While producers such as The Little Green Sheep are admirably transparent, the consumer organisation Which? believes that others play fast and loose with terminology.
+While producers such as The Little Green Sheep (see their Twist cot bed mattress above) are admirably transparent, the consumer organisation Which? believes that others play fast and loose with terminology.
 They say: "Manufacturers can use the terms ‘natural’ and ‘organic’ on products without needing any sort of certification.
 There are legal requirements for the labelling of organic foods, but not these products.”

-Their advice, and ours, is to scrutinise the small print of product specs to ensure that materials used are truly what they purport to be.
+Their advice, and ours, is to scrutinise the small print of product specs to ensure that the materials used are truly what they purport to be.

 In a sector where a mattress that broadly fulfils the same function can retail from £20 to over £250, getting what you pay for isn’t necessarily a given.

-Spring-interior mattresses are mini versions of a typical adult mattresses and coir and Purflo mattresses are part of a subset of innovative, premium-priced ‘green’ products.
+Spring-interior mattresses are mini versions of typical adult mattresses and coir and Purflo mattresses are part of a subset of innovative, premium-priced ‘green’ products.

-What thickness should a cot mattress be?
+What size should a cot mattress be?

 How long does a cot mattress last?